Salvatore Lodato

 Salvatore Lodato (born 7 July 1987), better known by his stage name LODATO, is an American DJ, musician, and remixer.
-He is best known for his 2019 original single "HOME", which reached #1 on the U.S. Dance Radio Chart for three weeks, #1 on BPM's "Top 20 Count Down" (Sirius XM) for four consecutive weeks and #1 on The Billboard Dance/ Mixshow Airplay Chart.
+He is best known for his 2019 original single "HOME", which reached #1 on the U.S. Dance Radio Chart for three weeks, #1 on BPM's "Top 20 Count Down" (SiriusXM) for four consecutive weeks and #1 on The Billboard Dance/ Mixshow Airplay Chart.
 In May 2020, LODATO'S original single "Good" followed the found its way to #1 in the U.S. on Dance Radio.
 LODATO's Remix of Dua Lipa's "Break My Heart" was added to rotation on all the major U.S. Dance Radio Stations and hit #1 in North America on iHearts RT30 countdown.
 In late 2020 he signed a record deal with Spinnin records, who recognized him as one of the pioneers of the Dance/POP Genre.